mbclawson/mbclawson.github.io/content/about.md

 Served as primary Snowflake administrator and dbt subject matter expert for an e-commerce client.
 I created and implemented Snowflake's data governance strategy, monitored alert channels to troubleshoot errors and keep pipelines running, optimized dbt models, and refined CICD processes.

-_Highlight:_ Rolled out a complete dbt Cloud project including multi-project architecture, repository configuration, and Snowflake administration setup to enable the Data Science & Analytics team's self-service analytics capabilities.
+_Highlight:_ Rolled out a complete dbt Cloud project including multi-project considerations, GitLab repository configuration, and Snowflake administration setup to enable the Data Science & Analytics team to expand on their reporting DAG.

 ---